tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/cynosdb_cluster.html.markdown

 * `rw_group_instances` - List of instances in the read-write instance group.
   * `instance_id` - ID of instance.
   * `instance_name` - Name of instance.
+* `serverless_status` - Serverless cluster status.
+NOTE: This is a readonly attribute, to modify, please set `serverless_status_flag`.
 * `storage_used` - Used storage of CynosDB cluster, unit in MB.